LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/configure.md

 indicator: both
 ---

 This page will introduce you to all available methods to configure your functions.
-Please also have a look at the [whitelisting domains](liveperson-functions-foundations-features.html#domain-whitelisting) as this is required for the access to external resources.
+Please also look at the [allowlisting domains](liveperson-functions-foundations-features.html#domain-whitelisting) as this is required to access external resources.

 ### Environment Variables

-You can use environment variables to make your function more configurable, without the need to adjust the code.
+You can use environment variables to make your function more configurable without adjusting the code.
 Access to the environment variables is possible at runtime using `process.env.NAME_OF_ENV` property.
 The LivePerson Functions platform does reserve a few environment variables for internal use.
 In case of a conflict, you will see the following message: `Variable name is reserved and thereby blocked for use.`

 <img class="fancyimage" alt="Functions: Reserved Environment Variable" src="img/functions/functions_env_reserved.png">

 #### Creating an Environment Variable

-You can create a new environment variable by pressing "Set variable"-Button within the side panel of the editor UI.
+You can create a new environment variable by pressing the "Set variable"-Button within the side panel of the editor UI.
-The sidepanel is depicted in the following screenshot:
+The side panel is depicted in the following screenshot:

 <img class="fancyimage" alt="Functions: Environment Variable Sidepannel" src="img/functions/functions_env_sidepannel.png">

-Once you clicked the button a dialog window will open up and ask you enter a variable name and its value.
+Once you click the button, a dialogue window will open and ask you to enter a variable name and its value.

 <img class="fancyimage" alt="Functions: Environment Variable Creation" src="img/functions/functions_env_creation.png">

-Any environment variable will be checked against following restrictions:
+Any environment variable will be checked against the following restrictions:

-* Is it a reserved environment variable ?
+* Is it a reserved environment variable?
-* Is the name exceeding 200 characters ?
+* Is the name exceeding 200 characters?
-* Is the value exceeding 200 characters ?
+* Is the value exceeding 200 characters?

 #### Updating an Environment Variable

 {: .notice}
-Please be aware that changes made to environment variable at runtime via `process.env` are local to the instance of the function.
+Please be aware that changes made to the environment variable at runtime via `process.env` are local to the instance of the function.
 They are not propagated to the UI or any other running instance.

 The modification of existing environment variables is possible via the side panel of the editor UI.
 Select the environment variable you want to change by clicking its name on the list.

 <img class="fancyimage" alt="Functions: Environment Variable update Sidepannel" src="img/functions/functions_env_update_sitepannel.png">

-Once you clicked on "Set" you will have to save the lambda to store the changes permanently.
+Once you click on "Set", you will have to save the lambda to store the changes permanently.
 Please be aware that environment variables are static.
-Meaning that changing an environment variable via the UI will not automatically push this modification to any function in a productive state.
-Instead you will need to redeploy the function in order to have the change take effect.
+Changing an environment variable via the UI will not automatically push this modification to any function in a productive state.
+Instead, you will need to redeploy the function to have the change take effect.

 <img class="fancyimage" alt="Functions: Environment Variable update" src="img/functions/functions_env_update.png">

 #### Accessing Environment Variable

 Your configured environment variables are accessible via `process.env` from within the code.
-Generally speaking, you have both read and write access to environment variables that where configured by you.
-Please checkout the caveats on modifying environment variables at runtime [here](#updating-an-environment-variable).
-Be aware that by default environment variables are interpreted as strings within Javascript.
-Hence if you want to use special types like JSON (e.g. `JSON.parse`) or a Number (e.g. `Number.parseInt`) you will have to parse them first.
+Generally speaking, you have both read and write access to the environment variables you configured.
+Please check out the caveats on modifying environment variables at runtime [here](#updating-an-environment-variable).
+Be aware that environment variables are interpreted as strings within Javascript by default.
+Hence if you want to use special types like JSON (e.g. `JSON.parse`) or a Number (e.g. `Number.parseInt`), you will have to parse them first.

 ```javascript
     // Accessing an environment variable and using it as string